ucsb-cs156/w22/_lab/jpa02.md

 -   Preferred Development Language: We suggest you select "Java" if you are currently enrolled in CMPSC 156
     -   (Don't worry; this doesn't prevent you from using the account with other languages later.)

+## Step 2a: Set up Multi-Factor Authentication for Heroku

+On February 1, 2022, Heroku will start requiring every user to enable Multi-Factor Authentication.
+This adds an additional layer of security to your account by requiring access to something physical (like a phone or a physical security key) to complete a login along with your password.

+You should already be familiar with multi-factor authentication as [we use Duo here at UCSB](https://www.it.ucsb.edu/mfa).

+**You can set up multi-factor authentication [here](https://id.heroku.com/vaas/manage).** You can also get to this page by logging into [Heroku Dashboard](https://dashboard.heroku.com/), clicking on your profile picture, then "Account Settings", and then "Manage Multi-Factor Authentication".

+The easiest method to set up is the "One-Time Password Generator".
+Clicking on the "Add" button within this option will present you with a QR code that you can scan using an authenticator app.
+If you are using the Duo app, click "Add" on the main screen, followed by "Use QR code", to scan the code.
+Be sure to name the code with "Heroku" so you know which service this code belongs to.
+Finish by entering your new code into Heroku's website.

+**Note that this new requirement breaks the ability to login to Heroku by typing your credentials directly into Heroku CLI.** Heroku CLI logins (i.e. `heroku login`) must now be completed via the browser login flow.
+If you are logging in from a device without a browser (such as an SSH session into CSIL), you will have to manually paste the link generated in the CLI into a web browser to complete the login.

+More info on this change can be found [here](https://devcenter.heroku.com/articles/multi-factor-authentication).

 # Step 3: Create your repo